 All of this happens because we now live in the so-called instant gratification society.

-Why finish writing my article and then experience something better while I can experience something exciting right now?
+Why finish writing my article and then experience something better when I can experience something exciting right now?

 There is no permanent solution to immediate gratification, sadly.
 Even if you happen to be a minimalistic monk.
-Postponing pleasure is a battle that you need to wrestle with for as long as you are alive.
+Postponing pleasures is something that you need to wrestle with.
+A battle you need to fight for the rest of your life.

 Mostly because there are so many things that cause our growing impatience.